 Xero has decided to change some of its tax codes.
 This will happen in a new release in late March 2013.
 Two codes are being dumped and 3 new codes are being introduced.

-Xero are dumping 2 tax codes – “GST Exempt” and “No GST” in late March.
+Xero is dumping 2 tax codes – “GST Exempt” and “No GST” in late March.
 Replacing these will be 3 new codes: “BAS Excluded”, “GST Free Expenses” and “GST Free Capital”.

 What do these new codes mean?

-For any transactions you don’t want to include on the BAS e.g. personal drawings or non-deductible entertainment – used to be GST Exempt and/or No GST
+For any transactions that you don’t want to include on the BAS e.g. personal drawings or non-deductible entertainment – used to be GST Exempt and/or No GST

 GST Free Expenses:

 Transactions that are GST free e.g. Bank Fees, donations, GST free foods, etc. – used to be No GST